-A UK Sponsor spouse, who is a permanent member of the UK Diplomatic Service while undertaking a “tour of duty overseas”, with his or her dependant foreign UK spouse visa holder will still be allowed to apply for indefinite leave to remain even if the UK Spouse visa holder has spent 2 years outside the UK with the British Sponsor.
+UK Sponsor spouses who are permanent members of the UK Diplomatic Service while on a “tour of duty overseas”, with their dependant foreign UK spouse visa holder will still be allowed to apply for indefinite leave to remain.
+This is the case even if the UK Spouse visa holder has spent 2 years outside the UK with the British Sponsor.

 A person holding an entry clearance as a spouse / civil partner will normally be admitted to the UK for an initial period of 27 months before they can apply for Indefinite Leave to Remain (ILR).
 This probationary period still applies but the time spent abroad on a posting counts towards this.
-The foreign spouse/civil partner may return to the UK at any time, but must return to the UK to lodge an application with UK Visas and Immigration for ILR one month before the expiry of the existing leave to enter / remain.
+The foreign spouse/civil partner may return to the UK at any time but must return to the UK to lodge an application with UK Visas and Immigration for ILR.
+This must be done one month before the expiry of the existing leave to enter/remain.
 The spouse / civil partner making the application must remain in the UK while his / her application is under consideration.

 I have been asked